 2005-2006: Moved to the United States in 2005 and joined the LA Galaxy, where he won both the MLS Cup and the Lamar Hunt U.S. Open Cup in his first season.
 Appeared in 54 games for the Galaxy, tallying six assists in the two seasons.

-In 2001, Nagamura joined Arsenal FC in England, where his Under-19 team won its league in 2002.
+OTHER PROFESSIONAL: In 2001, Nagamura joined Arsenal FC in England, where his Under-19 team won its league in 2002.
 Most recently was with Tigres UANL of the Mexican First Division where he played 14 matches for the club in the Bicentenario 2010 season.

-In Brazil, Nagamura started his career with the youth sides of famed club São Paulo FC, where he played alongside Real Madrid midfielder Kaká.
+YOUTH: In Brazil, Nagamura started his career with the youth sides of famed club São Paulo FC, where he played alongside Real Madrid midfielder Kaká.
 Also played for Arsenal FC’s youth sides in England.

-Family includes his parents, Jorge and Celia, his sister, Renata, and his wife, Monique.
+PERSONAL: Family includes his parents, Jorge and Celia, his sister, Renata, and his wife, Monique.
 Favorite movie is City of God, and also enjoys the Shawshank Redemption.
 Watches 24 and Prison Break when they’re on TV.
 Listens to mostly Brazilian music.
 Enjoys watching all soccer teams, and also NBA games.
 Favorite memories from his soccer career includes his time in England with Arsenal, growing up playing for São Paulo FC, and winning MLS Cup 2005 with the Galaxy.
 Likes to listen to music to prepare for matches.
 Nickname is Paulinho.